 - Finance and Premises (Premises as an ad hoc sub-group) chaired by John Cooper

-- Personnel and Pay (GSCF as a sub-group) by Geraldine Fainer
+- Personnel and Pay (GSCF as a sub-group) chaired by Richard Martyn

 - Jewish Studies Committee chaired by Rabbi Dr Rafi Zarum

 - Pupil Premium: Julia Alberga

 - Safeguarding: Charlotte Benjamin

 - SEND: Anne Shisler

 - Governor Training: James Lake

 Please click here for the latest governor information